Kellswork/agirl.codes/posts/4-new-ES2021(ES12)-features-javascript-developers-need-to-know.md

 }
 ```

 **AggregateError** is an object that holds rejection reasons for all promises that were rejected.

-in the above example error is an **AggregateError**
+In the above example error is an **AggregateError**

 **Promise.any()** will throw an **AggregateError** if all the promises were rejected.

 ### 4. String.prototype.replaceAll

-The `replaceAll()` method gives developers a straight forward way of replaces a substring in a string that occurs once or more.
+The `replaceAll()` method gives developers a straightforward way of replaces a substring in a string that occurs once or more.

 Unlike the `String.replce()` method that only changes the first substring it finds in the string with the value you are looking to replace